-By Fern Easton.
-Last Updated 10th March 2021.
+By Brett Williams.
+Last Updated 12th August 2021.
 Welcome to our guide, looking at the question, “can I claim for sexual abuse if not reported to the police?”.
 If you were the victim of sexual abuse or an assault and you failed to report the crime to the police, the Criminal Injuries Compensation Authority would not accept your application for compensation through the Scheme.
 Incidents of sexual abuse or assaults must be reported to the police as soon as possible following an incident.

 Should there be a delay in filing a report, you must be able to show sufficient evidence together with a valid reason why a report was not lodged with the police straight away.
 This is essential for the Criminal Injuries Compensation Authority to consider your application through the Scheme.